EduardoPH/travel-hub-demo/README.md

 ## Licença

-Este projeto está licenciado sob a Licença MIT.
+Este projeto está licenciado sob a Licença de Eduardo.